sahilpatel09/sahilpatel09.github.io/blog/gradient/gradient-generator.md

 }
 ```

-It should look like this once add the markup and css.
+It should look like this once add the markup and CSS.
 Now at this moment, we have finished building the basic layout for the app.

 ![markup-complete-tutorial](./image2.png)